redhat-appdev-practice/website/src/tracks/devops/tekton-task.md

 This lab was written using Openshift 4.11 but you should be able to follow most of it using base Kubernetes with Tekton Pipelines installed as well.
 :::

+## Kubernetes Setup

+To begin, we need to log into our Kubernetes cluster and establish a namespace.
+I've named mine `pipeline-example`.

 ## Create a task

-First lets create a basic [Tekton Task](https://tekton.dev/docs/pipelines/tasks/), the task below will download code from a git repository.
+Now lets create a basic [Tekton Task](https://tekton.dev/docs/pipelines/tasks/), the task below will download code from a git repository.
 In order to install this task copy the following code into a `task.yml` file then run either `oc apply -f task.yml` or `kubctl apply -f task.yml`

 ```yaml
 apiVersion: tekton.dev/v1